OxyContin maker Purdue Pharma pleads guilty in criminal case

-OxyContin maker Purdue Pharma pleaded guilty to criminal charges and formally admitted its role in the opioid crisis.
+(AP) – OxyContin maker Purdue Pharma has pleaded guilty to criminal charges and formally admitted its role in the opioid crisis.

 Tuesday’s plea before a judge in Newark, New Jersey, is part of a larger settlement with the U.S Department of Justice that also includes resolving civil claims.